Xiaotian-Wang/xiaotian-wang.github.io/HowTo/ImportData.md

+## How to Import Large Data into Neo4j Database

 ### Preface
 We only introduce how to import large data into graph database neo4j run on a docker container environment operated on Linux.
 Here, we use the official method provided by neo4j database:
 ````
 neo4j-admin import
 ````
 This method:
 * Very fast.
-For data 10^6 ~ 10^7 nodes and relations, it usually takes only several seconds to import.
+For data $10^6 \sim 10^7$ nodes and relations, it usually takes only several seconds to import.
 * Need the datafile to be some specific form.
 * Can only import the data to __*unused*__ database.
 Once the database is activated, data can not be imported by this method.